CanSkate Frequently Asked Questions

-Skaters who have achieved Intermediate level 2 or higher in The City of Mississauga Parks & Recreation program might be qualified for SMFSC’s Pre-STAR or STARSkate program.
-Skaters who our coaches have assessed as being too advanced for the CanSkate program will have the option of either going up to the Pre-STARSkate program or receiving a refund.
+Skaters who have achieved Intermediate level 2 or higher in The City of Mississauga Parks & Recreation program might be qualified for SMSC’s Pre-Junior or STARSkate program.
+Skaters who our coaches have assessed as being too advanced for the CanSkate program will have the option of either going up to the Pre-Junior program or receiving a refund.
 Further information about the STARSkate program can be found by going to STARSkate→New to STARSkate

 Is there a power skating program at your club?

-SMFSC will offer a series of CanPower clinics throughout the 2016/17 season.
+SMSC will offer a series of CanPower clinics throughout the season.
 Please see the CanPower section of our website for more details.